-Paola, along with myself, another curatorial assistant, and importantly, Parsons professor James Hunt put together an exhibition called “Design + Violence” in 2013-15.
-I don't think for one second this exhibition totally changed the field of contemporary design dialogue, but it was a new conversation for our institution, and that was incredibly important.
+Paola, along with myself, another curatorial assistant names Kate Carmody, and importantly, Parsons professor James Hunt put together an exhibition called “Design + Violence” in 2013-15.
+It was a new conversation for our institution, and that was incredibly important.
 It definitely changed the ways in which we think about the cannon of design, and the ways in which we talk about design being for everyone.

-When we brought The Liberator [a 3D-printed gun] into the conversation, it was around the idea of design and violence.
+We brought The Liberator [a 3D-printed gun] into the conversation.
 It came out in 2013, and was put online, much like the Free Universal Construction Kit, so it was something that was out there for anyone who wished to download it.
 It does shoot one bullet, but you have to very carefully load it; it can actually destroy the interior of the gun itself.
 It was pulled off the Internet fairly quickly by the government.
 Cody Wilson and Defense Distributed were told that they had to cease and desist.
 They fought it, but they didn't win.
 About ten thousand people had downloaded the files by the time that they got the letter and removed the files from the Web.

 So the democratizing of design can reflect the best and worst of our impulses?